 That did not stop guitarist and songwriter Alexander Kuoppala from leaving the band following the band's appearance at the Helsinki 'Tuska' Festival in July of 2003.
 Former Stone and Sinergy guitarist Roope Latvala joined the band for live activity including tours with Soilwork and Dimmu Borgir.
 Fans would also note that Alexi Laiho was also active in Sinergy.

 The band had a new EP called Trashed, Lost & Strungout in the autumn of 2004.
 The band's Are You Dead Yet? album was released on September 14th in Finland and September 19th elsewhere.
 The band's first single, called In Your Face, was out on August 17th.
 The new album features a new set of influences according to the band.
 A single featured a Britney Spears cover.
 A tour with Amon Amarth and Trivium was planned.
 While performing in early 2006, Spain singer/guitarist Alexi Laiho broke a toe.
 Laiho promised to keep touring nevertheless.
 Alexi Laiho broke a bone in his shoulder at the start of 2007 due to a bowling accident.
 The band's appearance at the Desert Rock festival in Dubai was therefore cancelled.
 The band’s new album Blooddrunk was out through Spinefarm Records in April, 2008.
 The album was partly recorded by Peter Tägtgren.
 Singer and guitarist Alexi Laiho and bassist Henkka Seppälä of founded a clothing line in 2008 called Wildchild Industries.
 Children Of Bodom, Cannibal Corpse and Finland’s Diablo were touring Europe in January, February and March of 2009.
 The band was compiling a dozen or so cover versions it had recorded over the years and issuing them on one disc in the autumn.
 The band dropped off the No Fear Energy Tour with Lamb Of God and As I Lay Dying in 2009.
 Singer and guitarist, Alexi Laiho, broke his shoulder following a fall from his bunk bed in May and, despite initially vowing to proceed, decided to take heed doctor’s orders and go home.
 Hypocrisy enlisted the help of Children Of Bodom guitarist/frontman Alexi Laiho for its 2009 North American tour.
 Alexi agreed to temporarily fill the vacant guitarist spot on the tour with Ensiferum, Ex Deo, Blackguard and Swashbuckle.
 Hypocrisy was next delayed by US visa rules.
 Not to be left behind, Roope Latvala appeared on Soulgrind’s The Tuoni Pathway album in 2010.
 The children were writing a new album for themselves.
 Black Label Society would headline the Black Label Berzerkus tour in North America in autumn 2010.
 The two-month trek would also feature Clutch, Children Of Bodom and 2cents.
 Children Of Bodom would release its new album, Relentless Reckless Forever, on March 8th, 2011 through Universal Music.
 The first single and video was for the song Was It Worth It?.
 Children Of Bodom began a headlining tour of Australia in November of 2011.
 Support came from the Perth-based Voyager.
 The band would undertake a North American headlining tour in celebration of the band's 15th anniversary in January and February of 2012.
 Support would come from Eluveitie, Revocation and Canada's Threat Signal.
 Children Of Bodom’s Alexi Laiho was taken to the Oslo hospital on July 3rd, 2012 with extreme stomach pain.
 The band’s show was cancelled.
 Finnish band Children Of Bodom signed a Japanese record deal with Marquee Inc in 2012.
 Halo Of Blood entered the German charts at position number 18.
 Alexi Laiho was turning the Senaatintori (Senate Square) in Helsinki capital of Finland into a concert forum.
 Alexi was officially composing a song for the Helsinki Festival and has 100 electric guitarists backing him on August 14th 2015 at 6:00PM.
 In mid-2015, guitarist Roope Latvala left Children Of Bodom.
 The band recruited Antti Wirman, the brother of the group’s keyboardist Janne Wirman, to play second guitar at upcoming shows.
 Children Of Bodom would release its 2015 album, I Worship Chaos, on October 2nd through Nuclear Blast.
 The band once again recorded at Helsinki, Finland's Danger Johnny Studio.
 Megadeth and Lamb Of God would co-headline a UK tour in November, 2015.
 Children Of Bodom and Sylosis would open.
 Lamb Of God drummer Chris Adler was to pull double duty on the tour following being recruited by Megadeth.
 Children Of Bodom performed most of its debut album, Something Wild, on a European tour in 2017 to commemorate its twentieth anniversary.
-Children Of Bodom would tour North America with Carach Angren, Lost Society, Uncured in autumn of 2017.
+Children Of Bodom would Tour North America With Carach Angren, Lost Society, Uncured In Autumn Of 2017.
+Children Of Bodom released an album called Hexed through Nuclear Blast in March.

 CHILDREN OF BODOM - HATE CREW DEATHROLL - SPINEFARM/CENTURY MEDIA